TechGrounds-Cloud8/cloud8-yismailmo/Azure_cloud/week-5-Azure/Well-Architected-Framework.md

     - Learn from all operational mistakes

-Performance Efficiency, there are five design principles in the cloud:
+Performance Efficiency,  five design principles in the cloud are:

     - Democratizing advanced technologies
     - Go worldwide in minutes